 - Post-birth complications

 Not every birth injury or case of HIE is grounds for a lawsuit.
-However, there are certainly many situations that do make birth injury victims eligible to pursue compensation.
-To qualify, you must be affected by medical malpractice.
+However, there are certainly many situations that make birth injury victims eligible to pursue compensation.
+To win compensation for HIE, we must prove your baby was affected by medical malpractice.

 There are usually four elements of a medical malpractice claim:

-- Breach of duty: The caregiver must have breached their duty of care.
-This could have been done intentionally or, as in most cases, negligently.
+- Breach of duty.
+The caregiver must have breached their duty of care.
+That could have been done intentionally or, most times, negligently.

-Negligence in hypoxic ischemic encephalopathy cases can look like many different things.
+Negligence in hypoxic-ischemic encephalopathy cases can look like many things.
 In certain situations, it could be your doctor doing something wrong.
 Perhaps they misused a medical instrument or induced childbirth too early.

-When you hire a Minnesota hypoxic ischemic encephalopathy lawyer, they will investigate your case and gather solid evidence of medical negligence.
-This will allow them to hold the caregiver and the hospital that hired them accountable.
+When you hire a Minnesota hypoxic-ischemic encephalopathy lawyer, they will investigate your case and gather solid evidence of medical negligence.
+That will allow them to hold the caregiver and the hospital that hired them accountable.

-Hypoxic ischemic encephalopathy itself is not a disability.
-It’s simply a condition that arises during labor.
+Hypoxic-ischemic encephalopathy itself is not a disability.
 However, HIE can lead to disabilities.
-A lack of oxygen to the brain can cause brain damage, which in turn can cause cerebral palsy, learning disabilities, or developmental disabilities.
+A lack of oxygen to the brain can cause brain damage, which can cause cerebral palsy, learning disabilities, or developmental disabilities.
+Other organs can also get damaged.

-Hypoxic ischemic encephalopathy is treatable, but it rarely goes away altogether.
+Hypoxic-ischemic encephalopathy is treatable, but it rarely goes away altogether.
 A small percentage of children who experience HIE at birth make a full recovery and suffer few symptoms.
-However, if a child does receive treatment for the condition, no matter how bad it is, their symptoms can be at least partially alleviated.
+However, if a child receives treatment for the condition, their symptoms can be partially eased, no matter how bad it is.

 - Physical therapy